Rainforest Automation is Rainforest's unique and powerful Automation offering.

 We also found places, where Rainforest Automation might not be the right fit - especially around highly dynamic content and scenarios, where the testing environment is not predictable.
 This partly informed our recommendations above about where RFA fits in well and where using human testers might be a better idea.

-Any sense of roadmap on next steps, maybe even easier creation of automation tests (that is no typing of Button names, but pulling it directly from screen, etc)
+Any sense of roadmap on next steps, maybe even easier creation of automation tests (that is no typing of Button names, but pulling it directly from the screen, etc)

 Absolutely!
 We have a bunch of usability (and other) improvements coming up.
 Watch this space!